RTÉ Concert Orchestra: Essential Classics

 (If you look very closely you can see me sitting in the balcony, directly above the harp!)

-Here’s a gem of a book (click the cover below for Kindle version) by the brilliant fiction writer Jean Echenoz that I read, and loved, a few years ago.
-Echenoz uses the facts of Ravel’s last ten years to create a wonderful, charming work:
+There’s a gem of a book by the brilliant fiction writer Jean Echenoz that I read, and loved, a few years ago.
+Echenoz uses the facts of Ravel’s last ten years to create a wonderful, charming work.